hrntsm/HoaryFox/README.md

 Grasshopper Component which read ST-Bridge file(.stb) and display its model information.
 You can easily check frames and present structure frame!!
 If you need stand-alone ST-Bridge file viewer, Please see [STEVIA](https://github.com/hrntsm/STEVIA-Stb2U/wiki)
-As a test function, it creates an analytical model of Karamba from st-bridge data.
+As a experimental function, it creates an analytical model of Karamba from st-bridge data.

 ## Install